mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Attempts/Practice Exam - 01 - Attempt 2 -.md

 	6. Document findings, actions, and outcomes.
 	7. ==Establish a theory of probable cause.==

-54. Which of the following could be an indication that there is a rogue DHCP server on your network?
+54. Which of the following could be an indication that there is a rogue DHCP server on your network? ✅
 	1. ==A user's workstation has an IP address from another subnet.==
 	2. A user can access local resources from his workstation but not Internet resources.
 	3. The DHCP Enabled setting on a user's workstation is set to No.
 	4. The user's workstation has an IP address on the 169.254.0.0/16 subnet.

-55. Which of the following network interface occurrences is considered to be malfunctions on a full-duplex Ethernet network but not on a half-duplex Ethernet network?
+55. Which of the following network interface occurrences is considered to be malfunctions on a full-duplex Ethernet network but not on a half-duplex Ethernet network? ✅
 	1. Runts
 	2. Late collisions
 	3. Giants
 	4. ==Collisions==

 56. A protocol analyzer is a tool that captures packets from a network and examines their contents.
-Which of the following Unix/Linux tools is a protocol analyzer?
+Which of the following Unix/Linux tools is a protocol analyzer? ✅
 	1. nmap
 	2. ==tcpdump==
 	3. pathping
 	4. iptables

 57. A storage area network (SAN) typically takes the form of a dedicated network used to provide servers with access to hard disk arrays and other storage devices.
 Which of the following statements about the differences between a SAN and network attached storage (NAS) are true?
-(Choose all that apply.)
+(Choose all that apply.) ==1/2==
 	1. NAS devices typically provide a filesystem, while SAN devices do not.
 	2. ==NAS provides file-level storage access, whereas a SAN provides block-level storage access.==
 	3. ==NAS devices typically contain integrated iSCSI targets.==
 	4. SAN devices have an operating system, whereas NAS devices do not.

 58. Your supervisor has just informed you that the CIO has hired an outside consultant to perform penetration testing on the company network.
-Which of the following best describes what you can expect the consultant to do?
+Which of the following best describes what you can expect the consultant to do? ✅
 	1. Evaluate the security conditions on the network.
 	2. Create computers or networks that are alluring targets for intruders.
 	3. ==Attempt to compromise the network's security measures.==
 	4. Implement a new companywide security protocol.

 59. Your company is a contractor for the government that regularly works with highly sensitive defense data.
 To prevent this data from being compromised, the company's datacenter has various special security measures installed.
 All of the servers have crimped metal tags holding the cases closed.
 All of the hardware racks are locked in clear-fronted cabinets.
 All of the cable runs are installed in transparent conduits.
-These are all examples of which of the following types of physical security measure?
+These are all examples of which of the following types of physical security measure? ✅
 	1. Asset tracking
 	2. Geofencing
 	3. ==Tamper detection==
 	4. Port security

 60. Which of the following tools are only usable on fiber-optic networks?
-(Choose all that apply.)
+(Choose all that apply.) ✅
 	1. ==Visual fault locator==
 	2. ==Optical power meter==
 	3. Protocol analyzer
 	4. Toner and probe

 61. Which of the following mechanisms use tunneling to establish secured links between TCP/IP systems?
-(Choose all that apply.)
+(Choose all that apply.) ✅
 	1. ==VPNs==
-	2. IPsec
+	2. ==IPsec==
 	3. ==GRE==
 	4. NAT

 62. Your supervisor has given you a Class C network IP address and has asked you to create a network with 8 subnets and 30 hosts per subnet.
-Which of the following subnet masks will you have to use?
+Which of the following subnet masks will you have to use? ❌
 	1. 255.255.255.128
 	2. 255.255.255.192
 	3. 255.255.255.224